wmpauli/NIVM/README.md

 - VMs can be captured, and images of the VM can be downloaded.
 This will benefit efforts of increasing the reproducibility of published scientific findings.
 VM machine images will contain all the data, and analysis script need to reproduce the published results. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4936733/)

 ## Current Roadblocks for moving to cloud

+The aim of this extension is to target the following issues that may keep scientists from moving to the cloud:
 - Overhead of learning to use the cloud and determining whether it is worth the cost can be prohibitive.
 - Existing solutions require users to use a command-line interface (CLI), which is daunting for many neuroscientists.
 - Difficulty of determining the pricing model.